pyOpenSci/python-package-guide/package-structure-code/pyproject-toml-python-package-metadata.md

 ### Example pyproject.toml for building using setuptools

 The package metadata including authors, keywords, etc is also easy to read.
-Below you can see the same toml file that uses a different build system (setuptools).
+Below you can see the same TOML file that uses a different build system (setuptools).
 Notice how simple it is to swap out the tools needed to build this package!

 In this example package setup you use: